Genspect

-Genspect is an international group founded in June 2021 by psychotherapist Stella O'Malley that describes itself as "gender-critical".
-Genspect is known for criticizing and opposing gender-affirming care and social and medical transition for transgender people.
-Genspect opposes allowing transgender people under 25 years old to transition, opposes laws that would ban conversion therapy on the basis of gender identity, and opposes public health coverage for transgender healthcare at any age.
-Genspect also supports the concept of rapid-onset gender dysphoria (ROGD), which proposes a subclass of gender dysphoria caused by peer influence and social contagion.
+Genspect is an international group founded in June 2021 by psychotherapist Stella O'Malley that has been described as gender-critical.
+Genspect opposes gender-affirming care, as well as social and medical transition for transgender people.
+Genspect opposes allowing transgender people under 25 years old to transition, and opposes laws that would ban conversion therapy on the basis of gender identity.
+Genspect also endorses the unproven concept of rapid-onset gender dysphoria (ROGD), which proposes a subclass of gender dysphoria caused by peer influence and social contagion.
 ROGD has been rejected by major medical organisations due to its lack of evidence and likelihood to cause harm by stigmatizing gender-affirming care.

-Genspect's positions are contradicted by major medical organizations such as the World Professional Association for Transgender Health (WPATH), the Endocrine Society, the American Psychiatric Association, American Psychological Association, and the American Academy of Pediatrics, which states "robust evidence demonstrates that access to gender-affirming care decreases risk of suicidal ideations, improves mental health, and improves the overall health and well-being of transgender and gender-diverse youth".
+Genspect's positions contradict major medical organizations such as the World Professional Association for Transgender Health (WPATH), the Endocrine Society, the American Psychiatric Association, American Psychological Association, and the American Academy of Pediatrics, the latter of which states "robust evidence demonstrates that access to gender-affirming care decreases risk of suicidal ideations, improves mental health, and improves the overall health and well-being of transgender and gender-diverse youth".

-Genspect is closely affiliated with the Society for Evidence-Based Gender Medicine (SEGM): seven advisors for SEGM are on Genspect's team or advisors, including founder O'Malley.
-Genspect consists of parents, educators, counsellors, and clinicians.
+Genspect is closely affiliated with the Society for Evidence-Based Gender Medicine (SEGM): Seven advisors for SEGM are on Genspect's team or advisors, including founder O'Malley.
+Genspect consists of parents, educators, counsellors, clinicians, and well-known detransitioners.
+The Southern Poverty Law Center has designated Genspect and SEGM as anti-LGBTQ hate groups since 2023.

 Advocacy and positions

 Transgender youth

-In June 2021, The Daily Telegraph featured an article marking the launch of Genspect.
+In June 2021, the conservative British newspaper The Daily Telegraph featured an article marking the launch of Genspect.
 Stella O'Malley said parents were shocked that gender-questioning children were prescribed drugs "within weeks" of attending a clinic.
 The NHS disputed the claim, saying access to gender-affirming care was normally a "lengthy process".
 O'Malley stated "We think that the affirmative approach is too narrow and it is not taking into account co-morbidities, such as autism, or trauma".
-At the launch, a mother spoke to the Telegraph, claiming that her transgender daughter was "groomed at school" and online into taking hormone treatment.
+At the launch, a mother spoke to the Telegraph, claiming that her transgender daughter was "groomed" at school and online into taking hormone treatment.
 Her daughter had come out to her as a trans girl at 14 years old, asked for puberty blockers at 16, which she refused, and was prescribed hormones from the NHS at 19.

 In August 2021, they intervened in a case against the school district in the town of Rhondda Cynon Taf in South Wales for using a student's preferred pronouns in school without the parent's knowledge.
 Genspect has publicly supported numerous legal complaints against clinicians and has supported parents in efforts to prevent students socially transitioning at school against parent's wishes.
 Genspect has advised parents and schools against using transgender children's chosen names and pronouns and recommended schools ban tucking and chest binding.

-Genspect has also campaigned against the right of those under 25 to transition.